-The jobs portion of the International Trade Facility Tax Credit is equal to \$3,000 per qualified full-time employee that results from increased qualified trade activities by the taxpayer.
+For Taxable Year 2012 and thereafter, the jobs portion of the International Trade Facility Tax Credit is equal to \$3,500 per qualified full-time employee that results from increased qualified trade activities by the taxpayer.
 A "qualified full-time employee" is an employee filling a new, permanent full-time position in an international trade facility in Virginia.
 To qualify as a "new, permanent full-time position," the position filled by the employee must be either:

-- A job of indefinite duration, created by the company after establishing or expanding an international trade facility in Virginia, requiring a minimum of 35 hours of employment per week for each employee for the entire normal year (defined as 48 weeks in a calendar year) of the company's operations, or - A position of indefinite duration that requires a minimum of 35 hours of employment per week for each employee for the portion of the taxable year in which the employee was initially hired for, or transferred to, the international trade facility in Virginia.
+- A job of indefinite duration, created by the company after establishing or expanding an international trade facility in Virginia, requiring a minimum of 35 hours of employment per week for each employee for the entire normal year (defined as at least 48 weeks in a calendar year) of the company's operations, or - A position of indefinite duration that requires a minimum of 35 hours of employment per week for each employee for the portion of the taxable year in which the employee was initially hired for, or transferred to, the international trade facility in Virginia.